kermitt2/entity-fishing/Readme.md

 * 816 PDF (20658 pages, 8537658 tokens) processed in 2094s with 6 concurrent clients (9.86 pages/s, 4077 tokens/s)

-Accuracy: f-score between 76.5 and 89.1 on standard datasets (ACE2004, AIDA-CONLL-testb, AQUAINT, MSNBC).
+**Accuracy**: f-score between 76.5 and 89.1 on standard datasets (ACE2004, AIDA-CONLL-testb, AQUAINT, MSNBC).

 # Documentation

 The documentation of *entity-fishing* is available [here](http://nerd.readthedocs.io).

-For upgrade from the previous version please check the [upgrade guide](http://nerd.readthedocs.io/en/latest/upgradeGuide.html):
+For upgrade from the previous version please check the [upgrade guide](http://nerd.readthedocs.io/en/latest/upgradeGuide.html).

 ## License and contact